-Imagine a liquid that was also a solid.
-Weird right!
+Imagine a liquid that behaved like a solid.
+Weird, right?
 Imagine what you could do with such a strange substance.
-In this experiment and explore activity you will discover if just such a substance exists, experiment with its properties and explore ways engineers might put it to work to solve real-world problems.
+In this Experiment & Explore activity, you will discover that such a substance exists, experiment with its properties, and explore how engineers might use It to solve real-world problems.